Common Workout Mistakes that Impede Progress!

 10. CONTACT US TODAY (505)261-1253

 Have you ever woken up with pain in your hands, neck, shoulders, knees, or back?
 Is it just something you’ve accepted due to getting older?
-Well, what if I told you that it’s not due to old age at all, and more likely the foods that you are eating that could be creating inflammation in your body?
+Well, what if I told you that it’s not due to old age at all, and more likely the foods you’re eating that cause inflammation.

 Many things you currently consider to be “foods” are not.
 Instead, these items are processed, adulterated, refined, diluted, sweetened, salted, or changed in some way.
 In fact Any “food” with a brand name is not real food anymore because the ingredients have been processed for a longer shelf life, which means that most of its beneficial anti-inflammatory components have been lost and salt, sugar, bad fats, and preservatives have been added.